 - In the Select App option, select Azure.

 In the App Action option, select the action for Azure log type that you want to schedule for collection.

 See Collect Azure Resource Logs to review details about the Azure log types that USM Anywhere can collect.

 Depending on the selected app action (log type), specify the Resource Group, Storage Account, and Container for the logs.

 You can obtain this information by logging into the Azure console and reviewing the configuration for your diagnostic/storage resources.

-Note: For Azure IIS Logs, Azure Web Apps Logs, and Azure Windows Logs, you must specify a BLOB container used for the log storage.
+Note: For Azure IIS Logs, Azure Web Apps Logs, and Azure Windows Logs, you must specify a binary large object (BLOB) container used for the log storage.
 For the Azure SQL Server log type, you must specify the table container used for the log storage.

 In the Schedule section, specify when USM Anywhere runs the job:

 - Select the increment as Minute, Hour, Day, Week, Month, or Year.